swiftlang/swift-evolution/proposals/NNNN-async-stream-backpressure.md

 asynchronous sequences that are the source of values such as `Async[Throwing]Stream` and transformational asynchronous sequences such as `AsyncMapSequence`.
-Most transformational asynchronous sequences implicitly fulfill the above behaviors since they forward any demand to an underlying asynchronous sequence that should implement the behaviors.
+Most transformational asynchronous sequences implicitly fulfill the above behaviors since they forward any demand to a base asynchronous sequence that should implement the behaviors.
 On the other hand, root asynchronous sequences need to make sure that all of the above behaviors are correctly implemented.
 Let's look at the current behavior of `Async[Throwing]Stream` to see if and how it achieves these behaviors.

 ### Backpressure